AldenSharp/synglossia/README.md

 #### BEFORE

-The current position is immediately before a certain phoneme in the `values` list.
+The current position is immediately before a certain phoneme in the `adjacentSound.values` list.

 Required fields:

 ```
-adjacentSound: { type: 'CONSONANT' / 'VOWEL' / 'ANY', values: [<phoneme string>] }
+adjacentSound: <adjacent sound>
 ```

 #### AFTER

-The current position is immediately after a certain phoneme in the `values` list.
+The current position is immediately after a certain phoneme in the `adjacentSound.values` list.

 Required fields:

 ```
-adjacentSound: { type: 'CONSONANT' / 'VOWEL' / 'ANY', values: [<phoneme string>] }
+adjacentSound: <adjacent sound>
 ```

 #### CONSONANTAL